Irene Wong, PhD

 Community In-Alliance for Recovery: Challenging Mental Health Stigma in Rural China

 Since coming to Penn in 1995, Dr. Wong has been principal investigator and co-investigator of numerous research projects in the areas of mental health, homelessness, housing, and community inclusion.
-With nearly 60 publications to her credit, Dr. Wong publishes widely in interdisciplinary and mental health journals including Social Science & Medicine, Social Service Review, Social Psychiatry and Psychiatric Epidemiology, Schizophrenia Research, Psychiatric Services, Health and Place, American Journal of Orthopsychiatry, and Administration and Policy in Mental Health and Mental Health Services Research.
+With 70 publications to her credit, Dr. Wong publishes widely in interdisciplinary and mental health journals including Social Science & Medicine, Social Service Review, Social Psychiatry and Psychiatric Epidemiology, Schizophrenia Research, Psychiatric Services, Health and Place, American Journal of Orthopsychiatry, and Administration and Policy in Mental Health and Mental Health Services Research.

 Since 2013, Professor Wong’s research has focused on understanding the cultural manifestation of stigma of mental illness in Chinese society and developing culture-specific and culturally relevant multi-level interventions to reduce stigma among persons with psychiatric disabilities and their family members.
 She is passionate about changing public perception of mental illness, a medical condition that affects about 17% of 1.4 billion people in China.
 She has developed this mixed-method research agenda with an interdisciplinary, cross-cultural team of researchers from the United States and China.
 Her goal is to make a positive impact on the well-being of families affected by serious mental illness in China and beyond.